SteveRMann/esphome-docs/components/sensor/rotary_encoder.rst

     :align: center
     :width: 75.0%

-To use rotary encoders in ESPHome, first identify the two pins encoding th step value.
+To use rotary encoders in ESPHome, first identify the two pins encoding the step value.
 These are often called ``CLK`` and ``DT`` as in above image.
 Note if the values this sensor outputs go in the wrong direction, you can just swap these two pins.